AlibabaCloudDocs/alikafka/intl.en-US/User guide/Connectors/Create a connector/Create a MaxCompute sink connector.md

 For more information about the preceding permissions and how to grant these permissions, see [Authorize users](/intl.en-US/Management/Configure security features/Manage users and permissions/Authorize users.md).

-The following example shows how to grant the required permissions to AliyunKafkaMaxComputeUser1:
+To grant the required permissions to AliyunKafkaMaxComputeUser1, perform the following steps:

 1. Log on to the MaxCompute client.